manuiageek/docker-forfun-transmission_torrent/README.md

 - Adjust the USER and PASS environment variables to secure your Transmission web interface.
 - Modify the PUID and PGID variables if necessary to match your system's user and group IDs.
 - This configuration ensures a controlled resource usage for the Transmission service, providing a balance between performance and efficiency.
+- The value 0.5 indicates a fraction of the total available CPU on the host.
+If your host has 4 CPUs, the container can use the equivalent of 2 CPUs (4 * 0.5).